 Our Continuous Delivery update occurs on the 4th Thursday of each month.
 D2L provides release notes to help users stay up-to-date with the changes.

-To help learners more easily find their current courses in Brightspace Pulse for iOS, learners can now pin and unpin courses from the Courses screens.
+To help learners more easily find their current courses in Brightspace Pulse for Android, learners can now pin and unpin courses from the Courses screens.
 Pinning a course ensures it remains at the top of the screen for easy access.
-Previously, learners could only pin and unpin their courses in Brightspace Learning Environment.
+Previously, learners could only pin and unpin their courses in Brightspace Learning Environment and Brightspace Pulse for iOS.

 To pin or unpin a course in Brightspace Pulse, do one of the following: